 What is a wallet?
 What is an exchange?
 How do I transfer?

-The extra time spent on this could be avoided if there was a clearer guide to teach me how to buy crypto in Singapore.
+Time spent on this could have been saved had there been a clear and easy to understand guide on how to buy crypto in Singapore.

-When you buy crypto in Singapore. the first few decisions you need to make are:
+When you buy crypto in Singapore, the initial things you’d need to determine are:

 - Which exchange(s) offer it?